How to fix a door jamb – repair your door jamb so it's good as new

 2. Add some shims

 If your door jamb is warped at the top or bottom, you'll need to add some shims to push it back out.
-'Shims are pieces of wood wedged between the jamb and the wall frame to keep the jamb correctly positioned', explains Thomas.
-'You can buy additional shims in a pack from your local DIY store.'
+These are simply pieces of wood wedged between the jamb and the wall frame to keep the jamb in place.

 Place the shims in the warped areas of the door jamb, then nail these in place.